lmarza/Personal_Insulin_Pump-Integrated_System/README.md

 * **LD_InsulinPump.AppController**
 Controls the entire system.
 This has two possible states: a run state and an error state.
 The latter state is triggered only when there are hardware issues.
 * **Displays**
-There are 3 displays.
-The first display displays system messages/hardware issues; the second one shows the last dose of insulin delivered and the last blood sugar measurement; the third one shows the current clock time.
+There are 4 displays.
+The first display displays system messages/hardware issues; the second one shows the last dose of insulin computed.
+The third one shows the the last blood sugar measurement and the last one shows the current clock time.
 * **Clock**
 Provides the controller with the current time.